War in Afghanistan (2001–2021): Coalition mistakes, Taliban start to re-organize

-Operation Asbury Park cleared out Taliban forces in the Dey Chopan District during the summer of 2004.
-In late 2004, the then-hidden Taliban leader Mullah Omar announced an insurgency against America and the transitional Afghan government forces to "regain the sovereignty of our country."
-The 2004 Afghan presidential election was a major target of Taliban, though only 20 districts and 200 villages elsewhere were claimed to have been successfully prevented from voting.
+Operation Asbury Park cleared out Taliban forces in the Dey Chopan District during summer 2004.
+In late 2004, the then-hidden Omar announced an insurgency against America and the transitional Afghan government forces to "regain the sovereignty of our country."
+The 2004 Afghan presidential election was a major target of the Taliban, though only 20 districts and 200 villages elsewhere were claimed to have been successfully prevented from voting.
 Karzai was elected president of the country, now named the Islamic Republic of Afghanistan.

-The US started using drone strikes in Pakistan in 2004, starting along the Federal Tribal Areas against Taliban and Al-Qaeda militants.
+The US started using drone strikes in Pakistan in 2004, starting along the Federal Tribal Areas against Taliban and al-Qaeda militants.

-In June and July 2005, United States Navy Seals carried out Operation Red Wings as a joint military operation in Kunar Province.
+In June and July 2005, US Navy Seals carried out Operation Red Wings as a joint military operation in Kunar Province.
 The mission intended to disrupt local Taliban led by Ahmad Shah, hopefully bringing stability and facilitating the Afghan Parliament elections scheduled for September 2005.
-The operation was a pyrrhic victory for the Coalition, with only one survivor (dramatized in the 2013 film Lone Survivor) and 19 dead.
+The operation had one survivor, and left 19 dead.
 Operation Whalers would finish the job several weeks later.
 Taliban activity dropped significantly and Shah was seriously wounded.
 Shah was not able to undertake any significant operations subsequent to Operation Whalers in Kunar or neighboring provinces.

-The Taliban regained control over several villages in the south by the end of 2005, mostly because the villages were frustrated with the lack of help from the government and hoped life would be better under the Taliban.
+The Taliban regained control over several villages in the south by the end of 2005, as villages were frustrated with the lack of government help, and hoped life would be better under the Taliban.
 Years of planning were coming to fruition for the Taliban.
 By comparison, the Government was in a very weak position.
 The police were deeply underfunded, and the average district had only 50 officers.
 Some districts had no Government presence at all.
 Most of the country's militias (with a strength of ~100,000) had been demobilized due to international pressure to create an army, but it was still weak.
 Combined with an increase in tribal feuding, the conditions were perfect for a Taliban comeback.